Oslo Airport Guide (OSL)

 There is a staffed information desk in the arrivals hall, offering hotel reservation and tourist information services.

 From central Oslo, follow the E6 trunk road (which runs through the city to Trondheim and on to the far north of Norway) north until Jessheim, where there is a dedicated exit and airport road.
 The airport is clearly signposted all the way from the city centre.
+The total drive time to the airport from Oslo is approximately 40 minutes.

-Rail:The Airport Express Train (Flytoget) (tel: +47 815 00 777; www.flytoget.no), connects Oslo Airport to Oslo (journey time: 20 minutes; fare: Kr170 - tickets not purchased online in advance are subject to an additional NOK30 service fee), stopping at Oslo Central and various subway stations, and continuing on to Drammen.
+Rail:The Airport Express Train (Flytoget) (tel: +47 815 00 777; www.flytoget.no), connects Oslo Airport to Oslo (journey time: 20 minutes; fare: NOK180 - tickets not purchased online in advance are subject to an additional NOK20 service fee), stopping at Oslo Central and various subway stations, and continuing on to Drammen.
 Trains depart from the station beneath the terminal building.
 All NSB (tel: +47 815 00 888; www.nsb.no) inter-city and express trains on the Skien-Oslo-Lillehammer-Trondheim route also stop at Oslo Airport Gardermoen station.
 Trains run every 10 minutes during the week, and every 20 minutes on Saturdays.

 Coach:Regular coach services connect Oslo Airport with various destinations in Norway.
 For regional bus routes, there is a bus station just south of the railway station, which is within walking distance.